JoBarMa/movie-recommendation-n8n/README.md

 **Repository Content:**

-1. Python ingestion script (data_ingest.py):
+1. Python ingestion script (movie_ingestion.py):
-- Fetches movie information from TMDB
+- Fetches movie data from TMDB across multiple years and pages based on popularity
+- Retrieves detailed metadata for each film, including credits, directors, and top-billed actors
-- Normalizes and cleans the data
+- Normalizes, cleans, and structures the data (genres, languages, lists, text fields, etc.)
+- Handles rate limits and implements retry logic for resilient API and database operations
-- Inserts all films and metadata into a MySQL database
+- Inserts all processed movie records into a MySQL database for downstream analytics
-- Produces the lists of actors, genres, languages, etc., used later for GPT-4 keyword matching
+- Produces reusable structures (actors, directors, genres, languages) that can support LLM keyword matching or recommendation pipelines.

 2. n8n_flow